bombadillo/format-csharp/README.md

 > Note that the `WorkingDirectory` attribute in the `dotnet husky install` command needs to point to the directory that holds the repos `.git` folder, usually the root folder of the repo.

-Now just run `dotnet restore` and the tools should now be installed.
+Now run `dotnet restore` and the tools should now be installed.

+To add the pre-commit hook simply run this command `dotnet husky add pre-commit -c "dotnet husky run"`.

+> This command could potentially be added to the .csproj but it's untested.

 ## Config
 Once Husky has been installed after a project/solution is restored the Husky config (located in `.husky/task-runner.json`) must be updated to control which files and formatted and under which conditions.
 The following is a good start: